Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 16° ☀️ · Stockholm 4° ☀️
+San José 17° ☁️ · Stockholm 4° ☀️

-# 16°
+# 17°
-☀️ **This morning, clear skies with excellent visibility, sunrise at 5:51 AM.**
+☁️ **This morning, mostly clear with a few clouds.
+Golden hour for ~30 mins.**

 **↑** 23° **↓** 15° · Tomorrow: 🌧️ 27°
 Week: ▂▇█▇▃▆▁ (21° to 28°)